-Private Company / Non-Profit Boards: Ms. McCollam serves as a director of GetYourGuide AG, and Interaction Walls, Inc. She also serves on the non-profit board of ALSAC/St. Jude Children's Research Hospital.
+Private Company / Non-Profit Boards: Ms. McCollam serves as a director of GetYourGuide AG, and International Walls, Inc. She also serves on the non-profit board of ALSAC/St. Jude Children's Research Hospital.

 Elizabeth Williams.
 Ms. Williams has served on our Board since January 2019.
-Ms. Williams has served as the President and Chief Financial Officer of Foxtrot, a company that operates high-end convenience stores, since June 2022.
+Ms. Williams has served as the Chief Executive Officer of Foxtrot, a company that operates high-end convenience stores, since April 2023.
+She served as Foxtrot's President and Chief Financial Officer from June 2022 to April 2023.
 She previously served as the Chief Executive Officer of Drybar Holdings, LLC from June 2020 to 2021.
 From January 2018 to January 2020, she was President of Taco Bell International, part of YUM!
 Brands Inc., a leading operator of quick service restaurants.
 Prior to this role, Ms. Williams served as Chief Financial Officer of Taco Bell Corp. from October 2013 to January 2018 and Vice President, Financial Planning & Analysis from 2011 to 2013.
 Before joining Yum!, Ms. Williams was a Principal at the Boston Consulting Group.
 Ms. Williams holds a B.A. in Business Administration from University of Texas in Austin and an M.B.A. from the Kellogg School of Management at Northwestern University.
 We believe Ms. Williams is qualified to serve as a member of our Board due to her operational expertise and experience leading a global business.